meedan/lapis/README.md

 * Integrations: Code Climate (code quality and coverage) and Errbit (exception handling)
 * API: Versioning and output control
 * Clients: Provides a rake task that generates a gem that can be used by clients to integrate and to test
+* Docker: Creates a Dockerfile ready to run the application

 ### How to use this template